-- 7.2.54 In St Bees HSB1 is viable with 30% affordable housing provision.
+- 7.2.54 In St Bees HSB1 is viable with 10% affordable housing provision.
 With reference to the sensitivity testing results in table 7.3b it is also viable with the modelled reductions in profit and BLV, however with the modelled increases the results become more marginal with the deficit in both cases equivalent to less than 0.8% of GDV.
-The sensitivity testing in Appendix 13 shows that the allocation remains viable in 60% of the scenarios modelled. - 7.2.55 In terms of value HSB3 is considered to be a better site than HSB1 and higher sales values have been adopted in the appraisals.
-Notwithstanding this the site is unviable both in the results at table 7.3a and under all but one of the sensitivity tests undertaken (a 5% increase in sales prices combined with a 5% reduction in normal construction costs produces a positive outcome). - 7.2.56 The reason for this lack of viability is in part due the low site coverage (11,945 sq.ft) however the overriding reason is a consequence of the abnormal development costs associated with developing this site.
+The sensitivity testing in Appendix 13 shows that the allocation remains viable in 60% of the scenarios modelled. - 7.2.55 HSB3 is considered to be a better site than HSB1 in terms of situation and outlook and hence higher sales values have been adopted.
+Notwithstanding this, the site is unviable or at best marginal based on the results at tables 7.3a and 7.3b.
+The sensitivity testing identifies four scenarios were the allocation is viable with 10% affordable housing.
+These results show that as a minimum a 5% increase in sales prices over normal construction costs would be sufficient to produce a positive outcome.

+7.2.56 The reason for the lack of viability is in part due the low site coverage (11,945 sq.ft per net acre), however the overriding reason is a consequence of the abnormal development costs associated with this site.
 In total the appraisal for the site includes abnormal costs equivalent to £30,105 per dwelling.
-The key costs relate to providing a satisfactory access into the site and dealing with the levels given the gradient of the site.
+The key costs relate to providing a satisfactory access into the site and dealing with levels given the gradient of the site.
 The assessment of site access costs is based on the Phase 2 SAA.
 The costs involved in dealing with these aspects are disproportionate in comparison with the proposed capacity at 30 dwellings.
 In order to offset these costs then provision for a greater number of dwellings would be required.
 This could then achieve a more viable outcome.